Bandit-Based Monte Carlo Optimization for Nearest Neighbors: Improved Monte Carlo Boxes

-In this section we illustrate that the performance of algorithms from our framework can be improved significantly by designing better estimators that exploit structure in the data using sparsity as an example.

-Algorithms based on the adaptive Monte Carlo optimization framework adaptively sample a fraction of data to obtain estimates of $f(i)$ to solve the minimization problem.
-Often we have to deal with sparse datasets.
-Ideally we would want to design estimators $\hat{f}_{\ell}(i)$ to leverage the sparsity and only sample the non-zero entries of the data.
-For example in the single cell gene dataset of \citet{10xdata}, only $7\%$ of the entries are non-zero, even though the points live in $28k$ dimensions.
+\texttt{BMO-NN} achieves gains by adaptively sampling a fraction of coordinates to obtain estimates of pairwise distances.
+Often however, real world datasets are sparse, in which case the relevant exact computation baseline computes the distance between 2 points in time proportional to their sparsity rather than the ambient dimension $d$.
+Ideally we would want to design Monte Carlo boxes that leverage the sparsity in the dataset.
+For example, in the single cell gene dataset of \cite{10xdata}, only $7\%$ of the entries are non-zero, even though the points live in $28k$ dimensions.

-Consider estimating the squared euclidean distance between sparse points $x_0$ and $x_1$ lying in $d$ dimensional space with $n_0$ and $n_1$ non-zero co-ordinates respectively.
-Rather than sampling over all co-ordinates, we would like to sample co-ordinates which are non-zero in either one of the two points.
-However computing the the set union of the non-zero co-ordinates of $x_0$ and $x_1$, which would take $O(n_0 + n_1)$ time neutralizing any gain obtained using our framework.
-We circumvent this expensive computation by using the following estimator which does not use the set union. where the $\tilde{d}(x_0, x_1, k)$ is obtained by first sampling $t_k^{(0)}$, $t_k^{(1)}$ from the non-zero co-ordinates of $x_0$ and $x_1$ and A more elaborate way of thinking about this estimator, is that at each step we follow the following procedure: \begin{enumerate} \item Sample a non-zero co-ordinate of $x_0$ and $x_1$.
-Let the co ordinates obtained be $t_k^{(0)}$ and $t_k^{(1)}$ respectively. \item Check if $t_k^{(0)}$ is a non-zero co-ordinate of $x_1$.
-Based on this compute